osisoft/PI-Adapter/V1/Diagnostics/Adapter diagnostics.md

 # Adapter diagnostics

-The adapter and its components produce diagnostics data which is sent to all health endpoints.
-The _System_Diagnostics.json_ file contains a flag which determines whether Diagnostics are enabled.
-You can change this at runtime through REST calls or the EdgeCmd tool.
-Diagnostics data are collected by default.
+OSIsoft adapters produce different kinds of diagnostics data, which can be egressed to different health endpoints.
+For details, read the following sections.

 ## Egress diagnostics data through PeriodicEgressEndpoints